Matilde90/play_ultrasonic_sensor_pi/README.md

 ## Summary

 This project consists in the sonification of distance of a surface from an ultrasonic sensor.
-Distance data is then transformed into an audible MIDI note which in turn is played by the Sonic-pi
+Distance data is then transformed into an audible MIDI note which in turn is played by the Sonic-pi.
 ![ultrasonic_sensor_image](ultrasonic_sensor.jpg)

 ## Description